*Updated July 2018*

 My favourite types of food are those where you can order plenty of dishes and share – tapas, mezze, tagine, and of course curry.

-I love all curries the same, whether they’re traditional dhals or English-born Baltis, Keralan or Bangladeshi, spicy or creamy.
+I love all curries the same, whether they’re traditional dals or English-born Baltis, Keralan or Bangladeshi, spicy or creamy.

 Here is a list of some of the finer curry establishments I can recommend in Bristol – feel free to add your thoughts or own recommendations in the comments below!

-2 minutes from my house, and I couldn’t be happier about it.
-This is standard tandoori house, but the food is off-the-scale good.
+Standard tandoori house fare, but far tastier than the average.
 I know of people who come from as far as Bath almost every week to eat here, and with good reason.
 All of the curries are good, but the chef’s specials (in particular the Redland Special – chicken or lamb cooked with minced lamb, served with Pilau Rice & Nan Bread, all for a bargainous £12.50).
 They also do a tasty curry buffet for £9.95 every Sunday.
-Go, go, GO.

 Having opened its fifth branch in Southville in 2013, you can now safely presume you’re never more than a mile from a Thali Cafe in Bristol, as should be the case for this Bristol institution.
 Having won more awards than you could shake a poppadom at whilst continuing to grow in popularity across the city, the restaurants still stick to their core principles of offering up authentic and good value Indian street food, whilst sourcing all ingredients as ethically as possible.
 They’ve expanded their menu fairly recently to include more snack and lunchtime options, but the generous thalis are still the star here.
 My Thali Cafe tiffin is still one of the best presents I’ve ever received, so if you don’t fancy eating in the restaurant then get one yourselves and take away!